vatesfr/xen-orchestra/purchase.md

 * [through your purchase department (purchaser)](through_purchase_department.md)
 * [for your own client (reseller)](reseller.md)

-This is the simplest case: you buy XOA with your registered email account on `xen-orchestra.com`.

 ## Editions

 There is 4 **editions** of Xen Orchestra Appliance (XOA):